Minimisation¤

 , and do a matrix-vector product on every step.
 Option (a) is generally cheaper for sparse Hessians (as the inverse may be dense).
 Option (b) is generally cheaper for dense Hessians (as matrix-vector products are cheaper than linear solves).
 The default is (b), denoted viause_inverse=True

 .
-Note that this is incompatible with line search methods likeoptimistix.ClassicalTrustRegion
+Note that this is incompatible with searches likeoptimistix.ClassicalTrustRegion

 , which use the Hessian approximationB